 Green Eggs and Ham Breakfast ($6 Per Person)

 Typically offered just once per sailing, Carnival’s Dr. Seuss partnership is at its yummiest with this special themed character breakfast.

 Adults are outnumbered by kids, but everyone is welcome to enjoy this sugar-soaked brunch with Cat in the Hat live.
 Other guest appearances pepper this experience that’s as memorable as the Truffala Tree pancakes and of course, Kelly green eggs.

 Why bother climbing to Deck 16 when you can just get your pizza delivered to you anywhere on the ship?
 Using your Carnival Hub app, snap a shot of where you are onboard.
 For a small delivery fee, you could be chowing down on a pepperoni slice in the arcade.

 As your cruise draws to a close, you’ll probably realize that there wasn’t enough time to try even half of the Mardi Gras restaurants.
-The good news is that at least you’ve knocked a few of the dining options off your list.
+The good news is that at least you’ve knocked a few of the free and specialty dining options off your list.

 Next time you sail onboard Mardi Gras, the remaining amount of your unvisited restaurants or eateries will have narrowed and within reach.
 Just as long as you don’t stop for any repeats!

 RELATED ARTICLE: Where to Dine and Drink Aboard Carnival Vista